danbev/learning-iot/notes/lora.md

 ### Modulation
 Uses `compressed high intensity radar pulse (CHIRP)` spread spectrum (CSS) modulation.

-A chirp is also called sweep signal which is a signal that increases, called upchirp, or decreases, called downchrip , linearly with time.
+A chirp is a signal of continously changing frequence, either increasing or decreasing frequencied.
+This is also called a sweep signal which is a signal that increases, called upchirp, or decreases, called downchrip, linearly with time.

 ```
 Upchirp